janpetzold/node-sights/README.md

 Setup will guide you through authentication and generates an SSH key.

+rhc create-app nodesights nodejs-0.6 --from-code=https://github.com/janpetzold/node-sights.git

+See some details:
+rhc show-app nodesights

 Afterwards, connect via SSH.

-To find out host and port of mongo, run this command:
+To find out host and port of mongo, run this command on the shell:

-lsof -iTCP -sTCP:LISTEN | grep mongo
+env

 Than you'll know the address and port mongo works with.
 To import the data, run this: